 - To set up how contacts get enrolled in the campaign, click the start element (the blue funnel icon at the top of the canvas) to configure it.
 The element settings pane will appear on the right.
 In our scenario, we want to enroll those contacts who download the e-book.
 Our e-book lead generation form is set up to trigger _goal A_ when submitted.
 Therefore, in the element settings pane, we’ll keep the setting to enroll contacts when they complete goals, events or outcomes selected, and in the _Select a goal_ drop down menu, we’ll select _goal A_ (ours is named _Downloaded ebook_).
 We’ll make sure to keep the choice _Any_ selected.
 The _All_ choice can be used when we need the contacts to fulfill multiple criteria to enroll

-- To configure the campaign to send a thank you email to the contacts who downloaded the e-book, in the Toolbox, under Marketing actions, drag the Send email action and drop it right after the start element.
-Once there, click it to bring up the tool settings pane and select the relevant email campaign (email A) and click Apply
+- To configure the campaign to send a thank you email to the contacts who downloaded the e-book, in the _Toolbox_, under _Marketing actions_, drag the _Send email_ action and drop it right after the start element.
+Once there, click it to bring up the tool settings pane and select the relevant email campaign ( _email A_) and click _Apply_

-- To send an email with a link to the case study, drag the Send email action and drop it right after the delay.
-Click it and select the relevant email campaign (email B) and click Apply
+- To send an email with a link to the case study, drag the _Send email_ action and drop it right after the delay.
+Click it and select the relevant email campaign ( _email B_) and click _Apply_

 - Handing over those contacts who triggered _goal B_ to sales depends on your internal processes.
 You can create a custom action to update the contact in your CRM with the help of your Sitecore partner or team of developers.
 Here, we’ll increase the engagement value for them by 50, assuming there’s a process that hands over contacts with 50+ engagement value to Sales.
 To do that, drag the _Increase engagement value_ action (under _Marketing actions_) and drop it in the _Yes_ path.
 Click it, enter 50, and click _Apply_